grokkos/maple-syrup/README.md

     │   └── main            # Run the application

     The database used is PostgreSQL
-    Dockerize both the app and the tests, simulating production database and testing database
+    Dockerize individually the app and the tests, simulating production database and testing database